Compliance Institute 2023 Events

 Ciaran Walker, Consultant, Eversheds Sutherland, will discuss the topic of how to improve ethical behaviours and culture in financial services firms.
 His talk will cover issues such as the importance of understanding what motivates individuals to act (un)ethically; the importance of ethical identity; the challenges, within financial services firms, of acting ethically and how these might be addressed.
 His talk will develop some of the themes outlined in his co-authored 2022 book “New Accountability in Financial Services: Changing Individual Behaviour and Culture”.

-International Women's Day - #EmbraceEquity (FREE/Online)
+International Women's Day - #EmbraceEquity (Online)

 Overview: